openedx/edx-documentation/en_us/open_edx_course_authors/source/rerun_course/index.rst

-.. _Building Course Index:
+.. _Rerunning Your Course Index:

 ##########################
-Building Your Course
+Re-running Your Course
 ##########################

-Use the topics in this section to build your course.
+Use the topics in this section to learn about re-running your course.

 For information on how to develop your course content in the Studio Outline, see :ref:`Developing Your Course Index`.